Wales Council of the Blind

 Norrie disease is a rare X-linked genetic condition which causes boys to be born blind or with severe sight impairment.
 Secondary symptoms can include progressive hearing loss, cognitive impairment, autism and delayed development.

-Note in lieu ALN
+Note in lieu CYP

 This is a note issued to the child's parents and school when, following a statutory assessment, the LA decides not to make a statement.
 The note should describe the child's SENs, explain why the LA will not make a statement and make recommendations about appropriate provision for the child.
 All the advice received during the assessment should be attached to the note sent to the parents and, with their consent, also be sent to the child's school.